Gromov-Witten invariants in complex and Morava-local $K$-theories: Global Kuranishi charts for Gromov-Witten theory

 Note that the above definition currently involves some abuse of terminology, as we have not explained in any sense what our construction has to do with $\ccMbar_{g,h}(X,J,\beta) $.
 This is remedied by the next result, where as in \cite{AMS-Hamiltonian}, it is crucial to the final point (`relative smoothness') that elements of $p^{-1}(\phi)$ are maps with a fixed domain $\Sigma = \scrC|_{\phi}$, where $p : \scrT \lra{} \scrF$ is the natural forgetful map taking $(\phi,u,e,F) \mapsto \phi$.

+\begin{remark} The obstruction bundle summand $H_{g,h,d}$ in $E^\pre$ is used partly to deal with $\Pic^0$ issues.
+In the pre-thickened moduli space $\scrT^\pre$, $O(1)$ pulled back to the domain of $\phi$ can be any degree $d$ line bundle (these are parameterized by $\Pic^0$).
+However, our framing data $F$ selects only one such line bundle.
+The section of $H_{g,h,d}$ encodes the difference between such bundles; removing the indeterminacy this way is a variation of the `doubly framed curve' trick originally introduced to establish independence of global charts on various choices.

+The same $\Pic^0$-issue is dealt with differently by Hirschi and Swaminathan in \cite{HS}.
+They pick out the correct line bundle by adding an additional equation to the obstruction section, valued in (the universal cover of) $\Pic^0$, leading to an arguably simpler construction. \end{remark}

-\begin{theorem} Assuming that $k$ and $\mu$ have both been chosen sufficiently large, the space $\scrT$ is a topological manifold in a neighbourhood of $s^{-1}(0)$, on which $G$ acts with finite stabilisers and finitely many orbit types.
+\begin{theorem} Assuming that $\mu$ has been chosen sufficiently large (and $3 \leq k$), the space $\scrT$ is a topological manifold in a neighbourhood of $s^{-1}(0)$, on which $G$ acts with finite stabilisers and finitely many orbit types.
 Moreover, we have a natural homeomorphism

+which is an isomorphism of orbispaces (i.e. respects stabiliser groups), and the natural forgetful map $p$ is a topological submersion with a $C^1_{loc}$-structure (See \cite[Definition 4.27]{AMS-Hamiltonian}). \end{theorem}

+Note that the Gromov topology on $\ccMbar_{g,h}(X,J,\beta)$ coincides with the Hausdorff topology on $s^{-1}(0) / G$.
+This is an identical argument to the one in \cite[Lemma 6.14]{AMS-Hamiltonian}.